emard/ulx3s/doc/MANUAL.md

 # Programming ESP32

-ESP32 WiFi module soldered on ULX3S are usually shipped to end-users with WiFi Web-JTAG application loaded in ESP32.
+ESP32 WiFi module soldered on ULX3S is usually shipped to end-users with WiFi Web-JTAG application loaded in ESP32.
-User can overwrite ESP32 with any other sketch  like "blink" and then ESP32 Web-JTAG interface will not work.
+User can overwrite ESP32 with any other sketch  like "blink" and then ESP32 Web-JTAG interface will temporarily disappear.

 Web-JTAG ESP32 application can be restored back to factory default state using binaries and linux scripts